FAQ: The Covenant on Civil & Political Rights (ICCPR)

 Yes.
 On December 30, 2011, the U.S. submitted its 4th periodic report.
 The previous two reports were submitted jointly by the Bush administration in October 2005, as one was seven years overdue.
 The first report was submitted in 1994 under the Clinton administration.
 While using an inter-agency process, the U.S. Department of State is responsible for drafting the reports and coordinating U.S. government responses and appearance before the Human Rights Committee.
 Typically, the State Department will also bring high level representatives from other governmental agencies to attend the treaty review session.

-What will happen at the Human Rights Committee review session?
+What happened at the most recent Human Rights Committee review session?

-The Human Rights Committee will review the United States report in two public meetings that will be held at the United Nations in Geneva on March 13 and 14, 2014.
-While originally scheduled for October 2013, these meetings were pushed back due to the recent U.S. government shutdown.
-Representatives from the U.S. will address the Committee and answer questions by its members.
-Part of the review will be based on a list of issues and questions that the Committee identified in Geneva during its March 2013 session.
+On March 13 and 14, 2014, the Human Rights Committee conducted its review of the United States report in two public meetings held at the United Nations in Geneva.
+While originally scheduled for October 2013, these meetings were pushed back due to the U.S. government shutdown.
+Representatives from the U.S. addressed the Committee and answered questions by its members.
+Part of the review was based on a list of issues and questions that the Committee identified in Geneva during its March 2013 session.
 The government's replies to the List of Issues are available here.

-What will happen after the Human Rights Committee reviews the U.S. report?
+What happens now that the Human Rights Committee has reviewed the U.S. report?

-At the end of its session, the Human Rights Committee will issue a list of observations and recommendations regarding U.S. compliance with the ICCPR.
-The concluding observations on the U.S. report advise progress to be made and evaluated at the next review.
+At the end of its March session, the Human Rights Committee issued a list of observations and recommendations regarding U.S. compliance with the ICCPR, available here.
+The Concluding Observations on the U.S. report advise progress to be made and evaluated at the next review.
 Among its recommendations, the Committee often identifies areas of concern and asks for additional information from the U.S., to be supplied within one year, on measures taken to address them.
 While the recommendations are not legally binding, they place an important moral obligation on the U.S. government, which has committed itself to complying with the treaty.
 The recommendations are also used to assess progress toward implementing the ICCPR and to identify areas for improvement.